 Travel the world this winter with Maumee Valley Adventurers and Metroparks.
 Each Saturday in January, February and March, a different, local speaker presents photos and narrative from his or her travel adventure.

 The largest Metropark is a small part of an important natural region.

 Located between Whitehouse and Swanton, Oak Openings Preserve takes its name from the surrounding region, which is 23 times larger than the park itself.
 That’s something to consider when you realize that Oak Openings Preserve is about 5,000 acres.

 Majesty in its natural habitat.

 Pioneers trudging through a dense swamp called this area “Oak Openings.”
-Most of the park is an oak savanna ecosystem, characterized by alternating wetlands and vegetated dunes.
+The natural habitats in the park range from oak savanna to wetlands to vegetated dunes.
 The Nature Conservancy once named the sandy region one of the 200 “Last Great Places on Earth.”